quantumlib/OpenFermion/docker/README.md

 ```

 where if you named the virtual machine differently from default you should also
 replace "default" with the customized name.
-The command above will return a
+The command above will return an OS
-message containing the command to run for configuring the shell.
-This command
+dependent message containing the command to run for configuring the shell.
-depends on the OS.

-3. Run the command in the message returned above.

 ## Running OpenFermion with Docker